LLC for a Painting Company

 Choose your painting company name.
 Your company’s name is its identity.
 While it should reflect your brand and values, there are certain naming protocols you must adhere to for an LLC.
 First, it must be distinguishable from existing business structures registered in your state.
 Most state websites offer a searchable database to ensure your chosen name hasn’t been taken.
 Typically, states also require you to include a designator like “LLC” or “limited liability company” in your name.

 In the digital age, having a cohesive online and offline presence is invaluable for painting businesses.
-Once you’ve settled on a business name, consider securing a matching domain name.
+Once you’ve settled on a how to name a business, consider securing a matching domain name.
 Not only does it increase your brand’s visibility online, but it also adds an extra layer of professionalism to your venture.

 Step 2: Appoint a registered agent